enviodev/docs/docs/HyperIndex/Tutorials/price-data.md

 ### Offchain API considerations

 - **Accuracy**: If using an endpoint that is accurate to the block, such as the [Noves Pricing API](https://docs.noves.fi/reference/get_evm-chain-price-tokenaddress), then this is definitely the most accurate and reliable way to get price data in your indexer.
 This is because most offchain API pricing services, aggregate price data from many different sources so that price feed manipulation is highly unlikely.
-The only real risk you run is if the API goes down or sufferes internal manipulation, which is very rare for reputable APIs.
+The only real risk you run is if the API goes down or suffers internal manipulation, which is likely rare for reputable APIs.
 - **Centralization**: Offchain APIs are typically controlled by a single entity meaning they are very centralized.
 This means that you have to trust the API to provide accurate and reliable price data.
 However, as mentioned, reputable APIs are very unlikely to manipulate price data and as such this is not a real concern for most users.
 - **Data availability**: Offchain APIs such as CoinGecko provide price feeds for the majority of tokens on the blockchain with real volume.
 However, they may not have price data for newer, low marketcap tokens.
 In that case, you may have to rely on dex pools or oracles to get price data.
 Note that offchain APIs require an api call every time you need price data which will **significantly** slow down your indexer.
 API calls will change your indexer from a fast, event-based indexer to a slow, call-based indexer that may take hours to run.